DebasishSahoo10/the-odin-project/javascript-practices/readme.md

 **for Browsers** : there are JavaScript engines through which browsers decodes the JS code and runs it. the most popular JS engine is called V8 and it was developed by Google.

 **for other devices and servers** : so there is Node.JS  built on the engine of V8 and it runs JS code on servers, machines, desktops and mobile devices.

+### (17) What are the types of Functions in JavaScript ?

+**Function Declaration/Function Declaration** : Function Declaration is the traditional way to define a function.
+It is somehow similar to the way we define a function in other programming languages.
+We start declaring using the keyword *“function”.* Then we write the function name and then parameters.

+**Function Expression :** Function Expression is another way to define a function in JavaScript.
+Here we define a function using a variable and store the returned value in that variable.

+**Arrow Function** : Arrow functions are been introduced in the **ES6 version** of JavaScript.
+It is used to shorten the code.
+Here we do not use the “**function”** keyword and use the arrow symbol.

+**Anonnymous Function** : Any name that goes without a name is called anonymous function

+**Named Function Express** : If a Function Express goes with a name for the function (not the variable name), then it is called Named Function Express.